 The mute swan was known to be resident at the Fleet Lagoon.
 Given that infections in the mute swans were likely acquired locally, and the MRCA of the pochard and goose sequences is more recent than that of the swan, the pochard and goose may also have been infected locally.

-We tested the significance of the difference in mortality between juvenile less than 1 year and older birds for each outbreak using two-sided Fisher's exact tests.
+go to site We tested the significance of the difference in mortality between juvenile less than 1 year and older birds for each outbreak using two-sided Fisher's exact tests.
 Juvenile birds died By contrast, during the same winter period of previous non-epidemic years — , juvenile birds were not significantly more likely to die than adult birds odds ratio 1.
 At the start of the H5N8 and H5N6 outbreaks December and , juvenile birds varied between and days old and and days old, respectively.

 Their last known weights, measured in September and October of their respective year of hatching, varied between 4.
 Generalized linear models were constructed to test whether juvenile birds that died during the H5N8 and H5N6 outbreaks had, on average, different ages or weights from juvenile birds that survived.